National Medal of Honor Museum

 The National Medal of Honor Museum is a museum that honors United States Armed Forces Medal of Honor recipients, founded and funded by the National Medal of Honor Museum Foundation.
-The museum is scheduled to open in 2024 in Arlington, Texas, with groundbreaking beginning in March 2022.
+Groundbreaking began in March 2022 in Arlington, Texas.
 Previously, the group decided to build the museum in Patriots Point in Mount Pleasant but decided on Arlington later.

 The location was announced on October 4, 2019, concluding a 5-year, nationwide competition that included Denver, New York City, San Diego, and Washington, D.C.
-It is projected to cost $150 million and open in 2024.
+It was projected to cost $150 million and open in 2024.

+The museum officially opened on March 25, 2025.

 History

 Planning

 Initially, the museum was planned for a location in Mount Pleasant, South Carolina.
 A design for the museum by Moshe Safdie faced much regulatory scrutiny and criticism by the Mount Pleasant Town Council planning committee.
 In late 2018, the Foundation decided to seek alternate sites for the museum.

-In October of 2019, Arlington, Texas, was selected as the location for the National Medal of Honor Museum.
+In October 2019, Arlington, Texas, was selected as the location for the National Medal of Honor Museum.
 The museum is meant to recognize Medal of Honor recipients and include the National Medal of Honor Museum Leadership Institute, an education center aimed at character development for young people.

 In January 2020, Rafael Viñoly was selected as chief architect for the museum.
 The first renderings for the museum were revealed that October.

 The Foundation has also worked to place a corresponding National Medal of Honor Monument on the National Mall in Washington, D.C.
 A bill authorizing the Foundation to construct the monument passed unanimously in the House and Senate; in late 2021, President Joe Biden signed it into law.